31 RV Camping Tips for Beginners (Helpful Guide)

 Do you have to use RV toilet paper in your RV?

 The consensus among experienced RVers is that you don’t need to use RV-specific toilet paper as long as you use toilet paper that is “septic safe.”
-Common sense applies here.
-Of course you shouldn’t stuff wads of it down the toilet.
 Use plenty of water when flushing.
 And remember to use RV black tank treatment regularly.

 What is the number one rule of camping?

 Put out your campfire and make sure it’s out.
-Before leaving a campsite, make sure all fires are completely extinguished with no hot coals left behind that may reignite later.
-This means drowning the campfire with water and covering it with soil
+Before leaving, make sure all fires are completely extinguished with no hot coals left behind that may reignite later.
+This means drowning the campfire with water and covering it with soil.

 What is the golden rule of camping etiquette?

 Keep it clean.
-Leave the campsite in better condition than you found it.
-Packing out what you bring in reduces littering and waste accumulation that can affect surrounding ecosystems.
+Leave everything in better condition than you found it.
+Packing out what you bring in helps reduce litter and waste, preserving the environment and setting a good example for other campers.

 How far should you drive an RV in one day?